Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

 ## Migrate Security Groups

-Users and groups will get synced to Azure AD using the Azure AD Connect tool out of the box, as long as they are presented in the **Synced OU** folder on Active Directory.
+Users and groups will get synced to your Azure AD tenant using the Azure AD Connect tool out of the box, as long as they are presented in the **Synced OU** folder on the on-prem Active Directory.

 If you haven't set Azure AD Connect tool yet, please refer to [chapter 1-2-Setup-AzureADConnect](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-2-Setup-AzureADConnect) first.